 After the SARS outbreak in 2003, which saw devastating effects, insurance companies made serious changes to their insurance policies relating to coverage for interruptions stemming from the disease.
-Specifically, many businesses who purchased business interruption coverage had “virus and bacteria” exclusions added to their policies.
+Specifically, many businesses that purchased business interruption coverage had “virus and bacteria” exclusions added to their policies.

 Business interruption policies generally cover direct property damage, which leads to periods of in-operation of the company.
 Arguably, pandemics, like COVID-19, could lead to property damage if there is contamination of the property or HVAC system, which caused property damage, but such claims may be difficult to demonstrate.

 Many insurers have added “Exclusion for Loss Due to Virus or Bacteria” provisions or similarly named exclusion provisions.
 As seen in reports out of New Jersey, these exclusions may bar first-party recovery for companies who suffer “loss or damage caused by or resulting from any virus . . . that induces or is capable of inducing physical distress, illness or disease.”
-Many business interruption policies contain slightly different language; however, the effect is still the same: no coverage for viral related damage during pandemics.
+Many business interruption policies contain slightly different language; however, the effect is still the same: no coverage for viral-related damage during pandemics.

-Fast forward to 2019, when the world sees its second coronavirus related pandemic in the 21st Century, COVID-19 (a virus in the coronavirus family similar to that of SARS).
+Fast forward to 2019, when the world sees its second coronavirus-related pandemic in the 21st Century, COVID-19 (a virus in the coronavirus family similar to that of SARS).

-To battle business losses stemming from the required social-distancing and other related damage, the New Jersey legislature appears to be the first to attempt to negate or void these existing insurance exclusion provisions.
+To battle business losses stemming from the required social distancing and other related damage, the New Jersey legislature appears to be the first to attempt to negate or void these existing insurance exclusion provisions.
 On March 16, 2020, New Jersey’s legislature proposed the following:

 “Notwithstanding the provisions of any other law, rule or regulation to the contrary, every policy of insurance insuring against loss or damage to property, which includes the loss of use and occupancy and business interruption in force in this state on the effective date of this act, shall be construed to include among the covered perils under that policy, coverage for business interruption due to global virus transmission or pandemic . . . concerning the coronavirus disease 2019 pandemic.”